WHAT WE DO > European projects > Current projects > REVIVE > VERA > VERA Trainings > Combating Domestic Violence

 (Revealing European Values In Volunteering in Europe - REVIVE Project No. 101051131)

-After centrally organised training of trainers by CEV, online and offline cascaded training activities in Member States will be organised on “Combating & preventing domestic violence and gender violence as a result of war via volunteering”.
+After centrally organised training of trainers by CEV, online and offline cascaded training activities in Member States were organised on “Combating & preventing domestic violence and gender violence as a result of war via volunteering”

 Volunteering can play a role in reducing the violence that women face as a result of war, including prevention of access to essential services.
 Projects supported by volunteers have also been used to reduce less talked about forms of violence that women face as a result of war such as barriers to healthcare.